Places

 Dreaming About a Dark Office: Meaning, Psychology & Symbolism

-Dreaming of a dark office may reflect feelings of uncertainty or lack of direction in your waking life.
+Dreaming of a dark office may indicate feelings of uncertainty or a need for introspection in one's professional life.

 Written by: DreamMeaning Editorial Team